Trump baby blimp flies in London as protests greet president

 “I wanted people here to know that people in America do not support Trump in the majority . and humor is my weapon,” he said.

-Leaders of Britain’s main opposition party joined demonstrators later at the rally, just up the street from May’s Downing St. office.
-Police have erected barricades to stop protesters marching past the gates of Downing St.
+Police erected barricades to stop protesters marching past the gates of Downing St., though the shouts and chants could be heard as Trump met May for talks inside the prime minister’s official residence.

+Labour Party leader Jeremy Corbyn addressed the crowd, criticizing the “hatreds that are being fueled by the far-right in politics in Britain, in Europe and the United States.”

-Labour Party leader Jeremy Corbyn, who declined an invitation to Monday’s royal banquet for the president, was due to address the protest.
+Corbyn declined an invitation to Monday’s banquet for the president at Buckingham Palace, but sought a meeting with Trump — which was refused.

+“He wanted to meet today or tomorrow and I decided I would not do that,” said Trump, calling Corbyn “somewhat of a negative force.”

 Emily Thornberry, Labour’s foreign affairs spokeswoman, said Trump was “a sexual predator” and a racist who did not deserve the honor of a state visit hosted by Queen Elizabeth II.

-Note: An earlier version of this story incorrectly gave Katie Greene’s name as Sarah.